The Alaskan Klee Kai is a relatively new breed of dog that started in Alaska in the 1970s, thanks to Linda Spurlin.

 Similar to Alaskan and Siberian Huskies, the dogs are talkative.
 They’ve got little voices that make a sound similar to a “woo-woo.”
 Some will howl like their sled dog relations.
 If they are unhappy with you or a situation, they won’t be afraid to let you know.

-The Alaskan Klee Kai is a smart dog, but they can be quite stubborn and are prone to operating on their terms.
+The Alaskan Klee Kai is a smart dog, but they can be quite stubborn and prone to operating on their own terms.
 Regular training from a young age will help to teach these spunky dogs to learn basic commands and obedience.

-They make great dogs for dog owners with an interest in trying agility classes.
+They make great dogs for dog owners with interest in trying agility classes.
 Their intelligence and high energy levels make them a great companion on a doggy obstacle course.

 They may be small, but the dogs can easily last on a long hike in the countryside or hills.
 While depleting their energy levels is a good idea, the dogs are equally happy to curl up on the couch next to their owners.